Evolution of Stellar Feedback in HII Regions: Methods

 We fit the \cite{robitaille17} models to an SED consisting of measurements at J, H, and K-band (from 2MASS), 8, 12, 14, and 21 $\mu$m (from MSX), 60 and 100 $\mu$m (from IRAS), 70 $\mu$m (from \textit{Spitzer}/MIPS), and 870 $\mu$m from ATLASGAL, as described in \autoref{sec:data}.
-For the J, H, K, and 70-$\mu$m measurements, we compare to the filter-convolved fluxes that are available in the \citet{robitaille17} models for the surveys from which the data came, while for the other wavelengths, we use the flux at the central wavelength of the filter.
-We treat the measurements at 100 and 870 $\mu$m as upper limits, since the beam sizes for these measurements are much larger than the $\approx 5$\arcsec~sizes of our sample \hii\ regions.
+For the J, H, K, and 70-$\mu$m measurements, we compare to the filter-convolved fluxes in the \citet{robitaille17} models, while for the other wavelengths, we use the flux at the central wavelength of the filters.
+Additionally, the apertures of the measurements are necessary for SEDfitter to provide an accurate fit We treat the measurements at 100 and 870 $\mu$m as upper limits, since the beam sizes for these measurements are much larger than the $\approx 5$\arcsec~sizes of our sample \hii\ regions.
 We set the apertures for the data shorter than 21 $\mu$m, at 60 $\mu$m, at 70 and 100 $\mu$m, and at 870 $\mu$m to 3\arcsec, 10\arcsec, 20\arcsec, and 55\arcsec, respectively.
 This set of measurements ensures good coverage on both sides of the peak of the SED, enabling strong constraints on the model fits.
 We show some example fits produced by this procedure in \autoref{fig:SED}.

-From the HYPERION model, we calculate $P_{\rm IR}$ for each source by integrating over the two-dimensional axi-symmetric grid of dust temperatures, $T_{\rm d}$:

-where $a$ is the radiation constant $a=7.56 \times 10^{-15}$ erg cm$^{-3}$ K$^{-4}$ and $V$ is the \hii\ region volume.
-Note that this expression implicitly assumes that the IR radiation temperature is equal to the dust temperature; this is a reasonable approximation in the highly-opaque regions with which we are concerned.
-We integrate out to $R$ to include the dusty shell surrounding the \hii\ region.
-We set the dust temperature within the dust sublimation radius to $T_{\rm d} = T_{\rm sub}$, the dust sublimation temperature, to account for the energy contained in that radius.

 In our analysis, we include only the regions where the reduced chi-squared from the fit is $\chi^2_{\rm red}<30$ which limits our sample to 81 sources. \cite{nayak16} used a $\chi^2_{\rm red}$ cut of 10 to ensure that only YSOs were included in their sample.
 We use a less stringent cut on $\chi^2_{\rm red}$ because \cite{urquhart13} already confirmed these objects are \hii\ regions.